What is the endocrine system?

 What does the endocrine system do and how does it work?

-Hormones deliver their messages by locking into the cells they are targeting so they can relay the message.
-Your endocrine system continuously monitors the amounts of hormones in your blood.
+Your endocrine system continuously monitors the amount of hormones in your blood.
+Hormones deliver their messages by locking into the cells they target so they can relay the message.

 - Metabolism (the way you break down food and get energy from nutrients).